Napier, South Africa: History

 Napier was founded in 1838 through a dispute between two neighbours, Michiel van Breda and Pieter Voltelyn van der Byl, over the location of the community church.

 Michiel van Breda wanted the church sited on his farm, Langefontein, while Pieter Voltelyn van der Byl wanted it built on his property, Klipdrift.
-Neither van Breda nor van der Byl would give way, so churches were built in both places, the town of Bredasdorp growing around van Breda’s church and the town of Napier founded around Van der Byl’s church, and being named after Sir George Thomas Napier, the British governor of the Cape Province at that time.
+Neither Van Breda nor Van der Byl would give way, so churches were built in both places, the town of Bredasdorp growing around Van Breda’s church and the town of Napier founded around Van der Byl’s church, and being named after Sir George Thomas Napier, the British governor of the Cape Province at that time.

-The Feeshuis, one of the oldest buildings in the town, was used as slave quarters during 1810–1820, and then later as a wine cellar, was restored in 1988 to celebrate the town's 150th anniversary.
-The Dutch Reformed church was built in the form of a Greek cross with teak interior, unique with a beautiful pipe organ made of solid yellow copper.
+The Feeshuis, one of the oldest buildings in the town, was used as slave quarters during 1810–1820, and then later as a wine cellar, It was restored in 1988 to celebrate the town's 150th anniversary.
+The Dutch Reformed Church was built in the form of a Greek cross with teak interior, unique with a beautiful pipe organ made of solid yellow copper.

 The sundial was erected by Danie du Toit in 1965, who had no training in this field but gained his knowledge through meticulous observation.
 Time can be read from it, accurate to within 30 seconds.

 Tourism

-Top Attractions include various art galleries, a giant sundial at the municipal offices, and an Ox Wagon monument (Kakebeenwa) to commemorate the Ossewa Trek of 1838.
+Attractions include various art galleries, a giant sundial at the municipal offices, and an Ox Wagon monument (Kakebeenwa) to commemorate the Ossewa Trek of 1838.
 The ox wagon monument has an impression of a wagon wheel track made in concrete to commemorate the exodus of dissident Afrikaners from the Western Cape.

 In the past, Napier's main craftsmen were blacksmiths, a heritage which is commemorated by annual festivals.
-Other annual events are the Patatfees (Sweet Potato Festival), every June, and the "Voet van Afrika" (Foot of Africa) Marathon which is run in mid-September.
+Other annual events are the Patatfees (Sweet potato Festival), every June, and the "Voet van Afrika" (Foot of Africa) Marathon which is run in mid-September.